-Participation in the credits and incentives programs is mutually exclusive; credits and incentives will not be awarded to the same property.
-Those properties that are eligible for credits and incentives will have to choose between the two programs.
+Participation in the credits and incentives programs is mutually exclusive per stormwater BMP; credits and incentives will not be awarded to the same BMP.
+Those BMPs that are eligible for credits and incentives will have to choose between the two programs.